Calvinoea/data-aggregator/README.md

 The application has the following features:

-- Presents data from APIs and a CSV in a table
+- Presents data from APIs and CSV files in tables
 - Logs details of user access to data